One unit of credit equals four semester hours.

 NRS 532 Technology in Health Care Education and Practice

-Builds on theories and principles of teaching/learning for an advanced nursing role that have been developed in the foundational courses.
-As an advanced competence course, emphasis is on knowledge and skills for teaching, learning and communication in technology enabled environments.
+Builds on the theories and principles of teaching/learning for an advanced nursing role that have been developed in the foundational courses.
+As an advanced competence course, emphasis is on knowledge and skills for teaching, learning and communication in technology-enabled environments.
 Focus includes management of relevant data and use of information to support professional nurses and to care for patients in multiple settings.
 Ethical and legal issues related to information technology are explored from the perspective of an advanced nursing role.

 NRS 533 Curriculum Development and Evaluation for Nurse Educators